Intercultural dialogue: Centers

-In March 2014, the Roundtable on Intercultural Dialogue in Asia was held at the University of Macau.
-This event asked whether, and in what ways, intercultural dialogue might be a useful term for discussing intercultural interactions in Asia.

-In November 2014, KAICIID Dialogue Centre hosted a conference in Vienna, Austria of Muslim, Christian and Jewish religious leaders from across the Middle East and around the world to join together in respect for tolerance and diversity, denouncing violence in the name of religion.

 Online resources

 The Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures launched the Intercultural Dialogue Resource Centre in 2020.
 The goal is to make research, good practices, learning activities, expertise and events on intercultural dialogue in the Euro-Mediterranean accessible to everyone.
 The Centre contains information on more than 100 curated academic publications and the biographies and contact information for 100 experts.
 It also offers visitors a selection of journalistic articles, events, learning activities developed especially for civil society and around 30 good practices presenting successful projects addressing a variety of issues relating to intercultural encounters, trends and affairs in the Euro-Mediterranean region.